 Richard Killough, Director, NYC

 Experienced as a performer of orchestral, operatic, show music, chamber music, and a touch of jazz, Markovich’s performance career paused abruptly due to an illness in 1980 that almost took her life.
 During her long but miraculous recovery, she discovered new purpose and direction.
 She also married Richard and raised his three young sons as her own.
 Markovich spent her free time teaching and developing a unique improvisational style for classical instruments in worship.
-As a result, she dabbled with a script and arranged music which she produced as a 2006 Christian musical called The Soul Felt Its Worth, though she had no composition training.
+As a result, she dabbled with a script and arranged music which she produced as a 2006 Christmas musical called The Soul Felt Its Worth, though she had no composition training.
 For years to follow, she wrote fragments of tunes and rhythms on napkin corners and notepads.
 She tossed them into a drawer with no idea she had a composer gene.
-This eventually led her at 65, out of curiosity, to her first composition lesson with Nashville’s David Moser McKay.
+This eventually led her at 65, out of curiosity, to her first composition lesson with Nashville’s composer David Moser McKay.
 She has since begun to produce chamber, choral, and orchestral works.
 At 70, she penned her first commission, Emergence, an orchestral tone poem that embraces the process of becoming who we were meant to be.
 Since then, one of the top international violists of our day, Brett Deubner, began to champion her work, having recorded Remember with PARMA Navona Records and performed several other premieres.
 The rest is history with a growing catalogue of choices.

 Markovich was honored to be selected as one of the composers to be performed at the 2022 International Composers Festival in Sussex, UK, in May.
-In the short two years since her first premiere, several premieres have occurred, including The Dabbling Duck, which was performed by the Arkansas Symphony on its chamber series, River Rhapsodies in 2020.
-Five premieres are already scheduled for 2022 in Arkansas, Tennessee, New Jersey, and Germany in 2024.
+In the short two years since her first premiere, several premieres occurred, including The Dabbling Duck, which was performed by the Arkansas Symphony on its chamber series, River Rhapsodies in 2020.
+Five premieres were scheduled for 2022 in Arkansas, Tennessee, New Jersey, and Germany in 2024.
 Her work was featured on ASCAP’s New Music Friday, another on Radio WPRB’s Classical Discoveries.
-The premiere of a new solo cello work will be premiered by international cellist Diane Chaplin on a radio station in Kansas City this June and then off to Italy with it.
-A solo viola work for Amaro DuBois also premiered in June 2022, and among other premieres, Nashville’s Grammy-nominated ALIAS Chamber Ensemble aims to premiere her piano quintet in March 2023 on an event celebrating Women’s History Month.
+The premiere of a new solo cello work was premiered by international cellist Diane Chaplin on a radio station in Kansas City this June and then off to Italy with it.
+A solo viola work for Amaro DuBois also premiered in June 2022, and among other premieres, Nashville’s Grammy-nominated ALIAS Chamber Ensemble premiered her piano quintet in March 2023 on an event celebrating Women’s History Month.

-Often seeing five years ahead of what is happening, this activity is not something Markovich could have ever foreseen.
+Often seeing five years ahead of what is happening, this activity, however, was not something Markovich foresaw.
 However, she remains passionate about innovative, improvisational, classical and sacred works.
 She is not given to trends and catch words unless they fit what she is inspired by, nor does she avoid a beautiful melody.
 She aims to wed the anointed sounds and melodic writing of great classical masters of the past and forerunners who rise today with music only she hears.
 Often you will find her soundscape wrapped around a profound universal message.
 One example is Cornerstone, her upcoming viola concerto, which includes a parable she wrote called: The Bully and the Cornerstone.

 As a performer, publisher, and author, Markovich is a member of ASCAP, IAWM, and ACFW.